Turupawn/Poseidon/README.md

 npm install
 ```

 Then, edit the `.env` file and run the deploy script.
+Notice you will need [CreateX](https://github.com/pcaversaccio/createx) to be deployed on the destination chain.

 ```bash
 node scripts/deploy.mjs
 ```

+The contract address will be printed on the terminal.